SAP-samples/cloud-btp-cli-api-codejam/container/README.md

 ## Check the image

-You can check the image was created successfully like this:
+👉 Check the image was created successfully like this:

 ```bash
 docker image ls codejam